netmanito/vagrant-elk-box-ansible/README.md

 ```

 It automatically creates a packetbeat-\* index on elasticsearch so you can see data the first time it runs.

+It also preloads some dashboards on kibana4, you can find them at [http://localhost:5601/app/kibana#/dashboard/Packetbeat-Dashboard](http://localhost:5601/app/kibana#/dashboard/Packetbeat-Dashboard)

 ### Kibana4